graphile/graphql-toe/README.md

 Version 0.1.0 of this module was released from the San Francisco Centre the day after GraphQLConf 2024, following many fruitful discussions around nullability.

+Version 1.0.0 of this module was released just before GraphQLConf 2025, as the result of what we call Conference-Driven Development.